 For duty free goods you can use a copy of an approved standard commercial document, such as a commercial invoice or a partly completed SAD.

 You can use the SAD to declare your imported goods to customs procedures with economic impact such as:

-- customs warehousing - see the guide to customs warehousing using a Customs Procedure Code in the 71 series on the SAD
+- customs warehousing - using a CPC in the 71 series on the SAD

 Special circumstances for submitting a manual SAD